Convergence of random holomorphic functions with real zeros and extensions of the stochastic zeta function: Proof of the Theorem and Corollary

 is well-defined and, for $A \rightarrow \infty$, it converges uniformly on compact sets to the function

 the Weierstrass product being absolutely convergent, uniformly on compact sets. \end{proposition} \begin{proof} We have

 and then

 The two last integrals are almost surely finite by assumption.
-The first integral is also almost surely finite, since $X$ is assumed to be locally finite, and has almost surely no point at zero, because for any $A > 0$,
+The first integral is also almost surely finite, since $X$ is assumed to be locally finite, and has almost surely no point at zero, because for any $A > 0$ (note that since we are working on a compact interval it is enough to check the integrability condition with $x^2$ in the denominator)

 Hence,

 almost surely, which ensures the pointwise convergence of the Weierstrass product